Help Center>A Guide on Tax Refund

 Power of tax authorities to set-off the income tax refund:

 At times, it may happen that, refund may be due to the taxpayer for some assessment year(s) and there may be some tax demand remaining payable by the taxpayer.
 In such a case, section 245 empowers the tax authorities to set-off the refund due to the taxpayer against the amount due from him.

-As per section 245, where a refund is found to be due to any person, the tax authorities authorised in this regard, may, in lieu of payment of the refund to the taxpayer, set off the amount to be refunded or any part of that amount against the sum, if any, remaining payable by the person to whom the refund is due.
+As per section 245, where a tax refund is found to be due to any person, the tax authorities authorised in this regard, may, in lieu of payment of the refund to the taxpayer, set off the amount to be refunded or any part of that amount against the sum, if any, remaining payable by the person to whom the income tax refund is due.
 However, such an action can be done only after giving an intimation in writing to such person of the action proposed to be taken.